 The Committee has identified the need to review indicators of success that are applied to occupational health initiatives.
-Whilst established data collection routes will continue to be used to provide continuity and benchmark progress to date, there is also a need for leading indicators of performance and additional reporting metrics to be employed.
+There is also a need for leading indicators of performance and additional reporting metrics to those already in place to be employed.

-The Committee has agreed to look at developing high level monitoring protocols based on existing indicators that could be utilised by all companies, thereby enabling both a sector wide review of progress and inter-company comparison.
-A combination of health data (lagging) and proactive initiatives (leading) are proposed as suitable indicators of performance, which once developed will enable progress to be measured throughout the lifetime of the Powering Improvement strategy.
+The Committee has agreed to look at developing high level monitoring protocols based on existing indicators that could be utilised by all companies.
+This would enable a sector wide review of progress to be monitored though the collation of suitable data (quantitative and qualitative).
+A combination of health data (lagging) and proactive initiatives (leading) are proposed as suitable indicators of performance, which once developed will enable progress to be measured throughout the lifetime of the Powering Improvement strategy and beyond.
 These indicators are likely to be based on sickness absence data, health surveillance programmes, occupational health KPIs and achievements of initiatives on specific topics.